What does heartbeat development look like at 6 weeks IVF pregnancy?

 These are approximate ranges.
 Slight variations are normal.
 Your doctor will assess what's healthy for your specific pregnancy.

 Your doctor may want to keep a closer eye on you if your heart rate is below 90 beats per minute at 6 weeks, but that doesn't mean something is wrong.
-Some embryos are just a day or two behind in their growth, and the pace catches up at the next scan.
+Some embryos are just a day or two behind, for example, what looks like 6 weeks 1 day heartbeat at 3 days behind in growth, and the pace catches up at the next scan.

 At this point, a heart rate below 70 beats per minute is more concerning, and your doctor will explain what that can signify and what will happen next.